+The Fairtrade APPG was reformed in June 2021.
 The All-Party Parliamentary Group (APPG) for Fairtrade promotes Fairtrade in Parliament and supports MPs to engage with Fairtrade in their constituencies.

 How to get involved if you’re a Member of Parliament or the House of Lords